ziyeechan/tic2601_group4/README.md

 To run this project, ensure that:
 <br/>

-- all the necessary dependencies has been installed
+- All the necessary dependencies has been installed
-- sqlite has been set up
+- SQLite has been set up
   <br/>
-  This can be done so by installing sqlite and using the "makan_time.db" file as the database.
+  - This can be done so by installing sqlite and using the "makan_time.db" file as the database.
   <br/>
-  Alternatively, run the "database_dump" file to create all the necessary tables
+  - Alternatively, run the "database_dump" file to create all the necessary tables

 ## Starting the servers: